-There are some special considerations and techniques to be used when debugging multithreaded applications using the JADE development environment.
+There are some special considerations and techniques to be used when debugging multithreaded applications using the Jade Platform development environment.
 This section offers some suggestions and techniques that will help you with this.

-In the image in "Initiating New Application Processes", if process1 is running under the control of the JADE debugger and executes a startApplication, startApplicationWithParameter, startApplicationWithString, startAppMethodWithString, or startAppMethod method call, the spawned process (process2 or process3) will not run under the control of the debugger.
-This is just the way that JADE works, but you can use one of the techniques in the following subsections to debug a spawned process.
+In the image in "Initiating New Application Processes", if process1 is running under the control of the Jade debugger and executes a startApplication, startApplicationWithParameter, startApplicationWithString, startAppMethodWithString, or startAppMethod method call, the spawned process (process2 or process3) will not run under the control of the debugger.

+Although this is Jade functionality, you can use one of the techniques in the following subsections to debug a spawned process.
 For more details, see the following subsections.